drashland/website/WORKFLOWS.md

 # Workflows

+## Updating Branches

+* The `staging` and `production` branches do not have to be updated from your local machine.
+The CI/CD process makes sure they are up to date with `master` before any branch is merged into them.
+All branches are based off of `master`, so there should not be any misalignments with tracking.

 ## New Features

 * Set up your branch

 ```
-git checkout staging
+git checkout master
 git pull
 git checkout -b "your-branch-with-the-issue-number"
 ```

-_Note: All new feature branches must be based off of the `staging` branch._
+_Note: All new feature branches must be based off of the `master` branch._

 * Make and commit changes.
 * Make a pull request from your branch to  `staging`.